cul-it/bcl-up_server_container/README.md

 1. specifically supported external authorities (non-linked data)
 1. configurable access to linked data authorities

-This document addresses the use of QA Server app for access to linked data authorities.
+This document addresses the use of BCL-UP Server app for access to linked data authorities.
 You can reference Questioning Authorities
 [documentation](https://github.com/samvera/questioning_authority/blob/master/README.md) for more information on the other uses.